Exhibition Guide

 Art Object Info

 Ceramic horses such as this one were included in royal tombs of the Western Han period (206 BCE–9 CE).
-Those found near the capital in Shaanxi province were generally made of gray clay, while those from more distant coastal regions were made of red clay.
-Horses were very important to the success of later Western Han military campaigns, which resulted in greater stability and prosperity for the country, and greater wealth and status for the country’s elite.
+Horses were vital to the success of military campaigns that stabilized and enriched the country, especially its elite.

-During the Western Han period, horse-riding nomads called the Xiongnu encroached on China’s northern border.
-China’s traditional configuration of foot soldiers, surrounded by chariots and supported by cavalry, was no match for these mounted warriors.
-So in 138 BCE, Emperor Wudi (140–87 BCE) sent a general named Zhang Qian westward to an area that is now Afghanistan to locate potential allies and convince them to help China in the fight against the Xiongnu.
-He was not successful.
+During the Western Han period, the Xiongnu, horse-riding nomads, encroached on China’s northern border.
+Western Han foot soldiers, surrounded by chariots, fell to these mounted warriors.
+In 138 BCE, Han Emperor Wudi (140–87 BCE) sent a general named Zhang Qian (195–c.
+114 BCE) westward to secure allies in the fight against the Xiongnu forces.
+He failed.

 Ceramic horses such as this one were included in royal tombs of the Western Han period (206 BCE–9 CE).
-Those found near the capital in Shaanxi province were generally made of gray clay, while those from more distant coastal regions were made of red clay.
-Horses were very important to the success of later Western Han military campaigns, which resulted in greater stability and prosperity for the country, and greater wealth and status for the country’s elite.
+Horses were vital to the success of military campaigns that stabilized and enriched the country, especially its elite.

-During the Western Han period, horse-riding nomads called the Xiongnu encroached on China’s northern border.
-China’s traditional configuration of foot soldiers, surrounded by chariots and supported by cavalry, was no match for these mounted warriors.
-So in 138 BCE, Emperor Wudi (140–87 BCE) sent a general named Zhang Qian westward to an area that is now Afghanistan to locate potential allies and convince them to help China in the fight against the Xiongnu.
-He was not successful.
+During the Western Han period, the Xiongnu, horse-riding nomads, encroached on China’s northern border.
+Western Han foot soldiers, surrounded by chariots, fell to these mounted warriors.
+In 138 BCE, Han Emperor Wudi (140–87 BCE) sent a general named Zhang Qian (195–c.
+114 BCE) westward to secure allies in the fight against the Xiongnu forces.
+He failed.